David Prutton: Leeds United

 Prutton joined Leeds United on trial during pre-season 2007 and officially joined the club on 7 August 2007.
 Prutton scored his first goal for Leeds against Swansea City on 22 September 2007 in a 2–0 victory as Leeds notched up their seventh consecutive victory.
 Prutton generally played in a right midfield role during Dennis Wise's rule at the club.
 When Gary McAllister became manager, Prutton was moved to his natural central midfield role, and put in several man-of-the-match performances.
 He was one of Leeds' most consistent performers in the 2007–08 season, having started over 40 matches and winning several man of the match awards along the way.
 Leeds reached the playoff final that season but lost 1–0 to Doncaster Rovers.
-Prutton became a cult hero amongst the Leeds fans, due to his humour in interviews and his Jesus-like appearance.
+Prutton became a cult hero amongst the Leeds fans, due to his humour in interviews and his Jesus-like appearance, mainly due to his hair.
 Leeds retained the services of Prutton for the next season, with his contract lasting a further year.
 Following Simon Grayson's appointment as Leeds United manager, Prutton became somewhat of a peripheral figure in Leeds United's first team squads; despite starting in Grayson's first game on Boxing Day against Leicester City, Prutton found chances hard to come by for the remainder of the season.
 Leeds lost to Millwall in the playoff semi-finals that season, with Prutton having a bit part role since Grayson took over, with his having to settle for a place as a substitute.

 With seven substitutes required for the 2009–10 season, Prutton made the bench regularly, and made a rare start for Leeds in the League game against Oldham Athletic.
 Prutton started for Leeds in the Football League Trophy game against Accrington Stanley and provided an assist for Hogan Ephraim's goal.
 The match was to be Prutton's last start for Leeds, with him having to settle for a place on the bench until he departed the club.